NY Times: New Owners for an Agency That Markets for a Cause

 The agency, named Fenton, is getting new leadership along with its new ownership; the changes are to be announced on Wednesday.
 Mr. Fenton, who was chief executive, is taking a different role, as chairman, and he plans to devote more time to working on efforts to counter global climate change.
 To succeed Mr. Fenton as chief executive, the agency is hiring Bill Werde, who was most recently editorial director of the music trade publication Billboard.

 The new owners of Fenton are Craig J. Leach and James Marcus, who are the principals of Collegium, a holding group specializing in agencies in the category known by terms like cause marketing, cause-related marketing, prosocial marketing and purpose marketing.
-Such agencies provide services like advertising, public relations, fund-raising, digital media, event marketing, mobile ads and social media.
+Such agencies provide services like advertising, public relations, fund-raising, digital media, event marketing, mobile ads, marketing for a dentist, and social media.

 When Mr. Fenton opened the agency in 1982, as Fenton Communications, “everyone said I was nuts, and I was,” Mr. Fenton, 62, said during a recent interview.